overblog/GraphQLBundle/docs/validation/index.md

 ### Annotations and GraphQL Schema language

-The current implementation of `ArgumentsValidator` works only for schema types declared in yaml files.
+The current implementation of `InputValidator` works only for schema types declared in yaml files.
 Types declared with [annotations](https://github.com/overblog/GraphQLBundle/blob/master/docs/annotations/index.md) or with [GraphQL schema language](https://github.com/overblog/GraphQLBundle/blob/master/docs/definitions/graphql-schema-language.md) are not supported.
 This can be changed in the future versions.

 The annotations system of this bundle has its own limited validation implementation, see the [Arguments Transformer](https://github.com/overblog/GraphQLBundle/blob/master/docs/annotations/arguments-transformer.md) section for more details.